Some properties of the A$_{\infty}$-nerve: -nerve

-\begin{defn}[Homotopy category] We define the \emph{homotopy category} of an $\infty$-category $X$ to be the category whose objects are the elements of $X_0$ and whose morphisms, fixed two objects $x$ and $y$, are given by the quotient of $\mbox{Map}_X(x,y)$ by the homotopy relation defined above.
-We denote such a category by $\mbox{Ho}(X)$. \end{defn}
+\begin{defn}[Homotopy category] Let $X$ be an $\infty$-category.\ We define the \emph{homotopy category} $\mbox{Ho}(X)$ to be the (ordinary) category whose objects are the elements of $X_0$ and whose morphisms, fixed two objects $x$ and $y$, are given by the quotient of $\mbox{Map}_X(x,y)$ by the homotopy relation defined above. \end{defn}